 If your FRL exceeds the DRL for a particular protocol, it is an indication that you are delivering a higher dose than 75% of Australian imaging facilities for that procedure.

-Section 3.1.8 b) of RPS 14 states that you should review your imaging protocols if the DRLs are consistently exceeded.
+Section 3.2.15 of RPS C-5 states that you should review your imaging protocols if typical doses or administered activities for a representative sample of patients exceed the relevant diagnostic reference level.
 In practice, this means that if your FRL exceeds the DRL, you’ll need to review your protocols and procedures.
 If the review shows that you need to optimise your scans, you should perform this in collaboration with a qualified medical physicist (QMP).
 A list of QMPs can be found on the Australasian College of Physical Scientists and Engineers in Medicine website.

 Know your regulatory requirements

-"the Responsible Person must establish a program to ensure that radiation doses administered to a patient for diagnostic purposes are:
+The Responsible Person must establish a program to ensure that:

 Know your Diagnostic Imaging Accreditation Scheme requirements